Grants offered by the Miller Worley Center

 Sustainability in Higher Ed (AASHE) Conference

 The Miller Worley Center has supported the Association for the Advancement of Sustainability in Higher Education (AASHE) as a member since 2012, through conference sponsorship and institutional membership.
-All MHC community members have access to this resource.
-Create a login using your MHC email to get started exploring sustainability and environmental justice in higher education.
+AASHE’s 2025 Conference will be held October 22-24 in Minneapolis, MN and students can apply or be nominated to attend with the Miller Worley Center by September 11, 2025.
+All MHC community members can access AASHE resources by creating an account with their MHC email on the AASHE Campus Sustainability Hub to get started exploring sustainability and environmental justice in higher education.

 Student research and independent project grants